-- 2 Sun Ruili^{1,2}, Li Peiliang^{1,3}, GuYanzhen3, Zhai Fangguo4, Yan Yunwei2, Li Bo5 - 1Hainan Institute of Zhejiang University, Sanya, Hainan, China - 2State Key Laboratory of Satellite Ocean Environment Dynamics, Second Institute of - 5 Oceanography, Ministry of Natural Resources, Hangzhou, China - 6 3Ocean college, Zhejiang University, Zhoushan, China - 4College of Oceanic and Atmospheric Sciences, Ocean University of China, Qingdao, China - 8 5State Key Laboratory of Tropical Oceanography, South China Sea Institute of Oceanology, - 9 Chinese Academy of Sciences, Guangzhou, China - 10 Corresponding author: Sun Ruili, sunruili2007@126.com

-Abstract:
+Ruili Sun^{1,2}, Peiliang Li^{1,3}, Yanzhen Gu3, Fangguo Zhai4, Yunwei Yan2, Bo Li5, and Yang Zhang2

+1Hainan Institute of Zhejiang University, Sanya, Hainan, China

+2State Key Laboratory of Satellite Ocean Environment Dynamics, Second Institute of Oceanography,

+Ministry of Natural Resources, Hangzhou, China

+3Ocean college, Zhejiang University, Zhoushan, China

+4College of Oceanic and Atmospheric Sciences, Ocean University of China, Qingdao, China

+5State Key Laboratory of Tropical Oceanography, South China Sea Institute of Oceanology,

+Chinese Academy of Sciences, Guangzhou, China

+Correspondence: Ruili Sun (sunruili2007@126.com)

+Received: 2 December 2021 - Discussion started: 20 January 2022 Revised: 27 April 2022 - Accepted: 3 May 2022 - Published: 19 May 2022
-13 Based on satellite remote-sensing observation data and Hybrid Coordinate Ocean Model 14 (HYCOM) re-analysis data, we studied the counter-rotating eddy pair in the Luzon Strait (LS).
-15 Statistical analysis reveals that when an anti-cyclonic mesoscale eddy (AE) (cyclonic mesoscale 16 eddy [CE]) in the Northwest Pacific (NWP) gradually approaches the east side of the LS, a CE (an 17 AE) gradually forms on the west side of the LS, and it is defined as the AE (CE) mode of the counter-rotating eddy pair in the LS.
-The counter-rotating eddy pair exhibits obvious seasonal 18 19 variation: the AE mode mainly occurs in the summer half of the year, while the CE mode mainly 20 occurs in the winter half of the year.
-The mean durations of the AE and CE modes are both 21 approximately 70 d.
-Based on vorticity budget equation and energy analysis, the dynamic 22 mechanism of counter-rotating eddy-pair occurrence is determined to be as follows: the AE (CE)

-on the east side of the LS causes a positive (negative) vorticity anomaly through horizontal velocity shear on the west side of the LS, and the positive (negative) vorticity anomaly is transported westward by the zonal advection of the vorticity, finally leading to the formation of the instability

-26 CE (AE) on the west side of the LS.
+Abstract.
+Based on satellite remote-sensing observation data and Hybrid Coordinate Ocean Model (HYCOM) re-analysis data, we studied the counter-rotating eddy pair in the Luzon Strait (LS).
+Statistical analysis reveals that when an anti-cyclonic mesoscale eddy (AE) (cyclonic mesoscale eddy [CE]) in the Northwest Pacific (NWP) gradually approaches the east side of the LS, a CE (an AE) gradually forms on the west side of the LS, and it is defined as the AE (CE) mode of the counter-rotating eddy pair in the LS.
+The counter-rotating eddy pair exhibits obvious seasonal variation: the AE mode mainly occurs in the summer half of the year, while the CE mode mainly occurs in the winter half of the year.
+The mean durations of the AE and CE modes are both approximately 70 d.
+Based on the vorticity budget equation and energy analysis, the dynamic mechanism of counter-rotating eddy-pair occurrence is determined to be as follows: the AE (CE) on the east side of the LS causes a positive (negative) vorticity anomaly through horizontal velocity shear on the west side of the LS, and the positive (negative) vorticity anomaly is transported westward by the zonal advection of the vorticity, finally leading to the formation of the CE (AE) on the west side of the LS.